fyxme/gonada/README.md

 # gonada

-gonada is a Golang wrapper around the [getnada.com](https://getnada.com) API.
+gonada is a Golang wrapper around the [getnada.com](https://getnada.com) API. (getnada.com is a temp email provider)

-getnada.com is a temp email provider.
+This was originally made in order to test emails and email confirmations sent by a webapp.

 The Unofficial API Documentation can be found [here](https://github.com/fyxme/pynada#api).